Amazon blocked 10 billion listings in counterfeit crackdown - WTMJ

 Amazon and smaller online stores, such as eBay and Etsy, oppose the bill for reasons including concerns it could discourage people from starting a small business and selling online.
 But groups that represent big-box physical retailers, such as Home Depot and Lowe’s, support it because they say it levels the playing field, since physical retailers already make sure their shelves are free of fakes.

-Amazon said it spent more than $700 million last year on its anti-counterfeiting efforts and has 10,000 people working on it.
+Amazon.com Inc. said it spent more than $700 million last year on its fraud and anti-counterfeiting efforts and has 10,000 people working on it.
 The company has also been filing joint lawsuits with brands, including one earlier this year with Salvatore Ferragamo against counterfeiters who were selling knock-offs of the high-end brand’s belts on the site.

 —-